Bauers hits for cycle as Indians drub Tigers 13-4

-DETROIT (AP) — Cleveland’s Jake Bauers hit for the cycle, and the Indians routed the Detroit Tigers 13-4 on Friday night after scoring eight runs in the fourth inning.
+Bauers connected for a two-run shot that easily cleared the wall in right field, becoming the first Cleveland player to hit for the cycle since 2016.
+The Indians, who scored eight runs in the fourth inning, routed the Detroit Tigers 13-4 on Friday night.

-Bauers singled and tripled in that inning.
-He also hit a double in the second and a two-run homer in the eighth, becoming the first Cleveland player to hit for the cycle since Rajai Davis did it at Toronto on July 2, 2016.
+Bauers hit an infield single and a triple in that fourth inning.
+He also hit a double in the second.
+His cycle came one night after Shohei Ohtani accomplished the same feat for the Los Angeles Angels.

+The last Cleveland player to hit for the cycle was Rajai Davis, at Toronto on July 2, 2016.

 Leonys Martin’s three-run homer highlighted Cleveland’s eight-run fourth.
 The Indians sent 13 men to the plate that inning, turning a 3-2 deficit into a 10-3 advantage.
 The first six batters of the inning reached base.